Skip to main content

 4.2 Culture of celebrating evaluation

 Creating a culture where evaluation is prioritised and celebrated will be central to achieving our vision.
-To help embed and promote the right culture we intend to run the following initiatives:
+To help embed and promote the right culture we intend to:

-- evaluation surgeries for programme teams, run by members of the evidence team
+• run evaluation surgeries for programme teams, run by members of the evidence team.

 4.3 Governance and processes

 We need to get the right governance and processes in place to implement a robust portfolio of evaluation.
-We will be developing an internal implementation plan, providing more detail on the below.
+We will continue to embed these processes within the UK Space Agency, aligning closely with DSIT to maximise their effectiveness.

 Evaluation governance – panel of experts

-We will convene a panel of evaluation experts from across government (up to three members) who will meet up to twice a year.
+We will continue to operate our panel of evaluation experts, set up when the UK Space Agency was an arm’s-length body (ALB), which will meet up to twice a year.
+Members include evaluation experts from across and outside government.
 This panel will review our portfolio of evaluations, providing scrutiny of our performance against our objectives, highlighting areas of improvement and make recommendations.
-The Evidence Team, at the UK Space Agency, will provide the secretariat function and report into senior colleagues at UK Space Agency.
+The UK Space Agency Analysis Team will provide the secretariat function and report into senior UK Space Agency colleagues.

 Business cases and project management

-More generally, we will develop comprehensive project management and evaluation tools and processes to promote a consistent and efficient approach across evaluations and throughout the lifecycle of evaluation, from programme inception and evaluation design, through to evaluation learning.
+We will continue to use our comprehensive project management and evaluation tools and processes, as well as DSIT central analysis oversight processes to promote a consistent and efficient approach across evaluations and throughout the lifecycle of evaluation, from programme inception and evaluation design, through to evaluation learning.

 Working in this way will help us to streamline our resources and help ensure we are able to provide comprehensive coverage.